 If their parents are not able to provide for their safety, security, and skill development, then who extricate them from that corner?
 The answer is clear.
 It must be up to the rest of us to do what we can.

 Gospel for Asia (GFA)-supported partners are committed to helping the millions of young girls across Asia, not only on International Day of the Girl Child but every day of the year.

 Our field partners help underprivileged children reach their full potential by tutoring them.
 This complements their formal schooling and enables them to integrate with and flourish into mainstream schools.
 In addition, they provide the necessary school supplies their parents cannot afford.

-From kindergarten through university, GFA-supported partners help children excel in academics and grow in strength of character to fulfill their individual vocational callings and become successful global citizens.
+From kindergarten through university, Gospel for Asia (GFA)-supported partners help children excel in academics and grow in strength of character to fulfill their individual vocational callings and become successful global citizens.
 Their schools and institutes of higher education launch thousands of thriving students into the world’s workforce by combining a strong classroom education with positive, principle-based values.
 Many of our students are first-generation graduates.